Duxah/FreePCB-2/README.md

 * The netlist generated from the schematic editor is automatically loaded in the PCB editor by clicking the YES button

 * In the footprint of a part, you can place a cutout in the board.
 Wherever you move the part, the cut will move with it.
-Press F1 to add a cut
+Press F1 to add a cutout (in the footprint editor)

 * The solder mask on the pins is displayed in Transparent mode